dstdev/base-cluster-docs/docs/jobs/policy.md

 ### Discounts

- * **big job discount** The "regular" QOS charges on Cori KNL are discounted by 50% if a job uses 1024 or more nodes.
-This discount is only available in the regular qos for Cori KNL.

 In addition several qos's offer reduced charging rates:

- * The "low" QOS (available on Cori KNL only) is charged 50% as compared to the "regular" QOS, but no extra large job discount applies.

  * The "flex" QOS is charged 50% as compared to the "regular" QOS on Haswell and 25% as compared to the "regular" qos on KNL.